 Our RNG projects are subject to federal RFS program regulations, including the Energy Policy Act of 2005 (the "EPACT 2005") and EISA.
 The EPA administers the RFS program with volume requirements for several categories of renewable fuels.
 The EPA's RFS regulations establish rules for fuel supplied and administer the RIN system for compliance, trading credits and rules for waivers.
 The EPA calculates a blending standard for each year based on estimates of gasoline usage from the Department of Energy's Energy Information Agency.
 Separate quotas and blending requirements are determined for cellulosic biofuels, biomass-based diesel, advanced biofuels and total renewable fuel.
 Further, we are required to register each RNG project with the EPA and relevant state regulatory agencies.
 We qualify our RINs through a voluntary Quality Assurance Plan, which typically takes from three to five months from first injection of RNG into the commercial pipeline system.
-Further, we typically make a large investment in the project prior to receiving the regulatory approval and RIN qualification.
-In addition to registering each RNG project, we are subject to quarterly audits under the Quality Assurance Plan of our projects to validate our qualification.
+Further, we typically make a large investment in the project, we are subject to quarterly audits under the Quality Assurance Plan of our projects to validate our qualification.